DEADLINE June 15, 2023

-The Society for the Anthropology of Food and Nutrition (SAFN) is pleased to invite students to submit papers in competition for the Undergraduate Christine Wilson Award and the Graduate Christine Wilson Award presented to outstanding undergraduate and graduate student research papers that examine topics within the perspectives in nutrition, food studies and anthropology.
+The Society for the Anthropology of Food and Nutrition (SAFN) is pleased to invite students to submit papers in competition for the Undergraduate Christine Wilson Award and the Graduate Christine Wilson Award presented to outstanding student research papers that examine topics within the perspectives in nutrition, food studies and anthropology.

 Papers may report on research undertaken in whole or in part by the author.
 Co–authored work is acceptable, provided that submitting student is first author.
 Papers must have as their primary focus an anthropological approach to the study of food and/or nutrition and must present original, empirical research; literature reviews are not eligible.
 Papers that propose a new conceptual framework or outline novel research designs or methodological approaches are especially welcome.
 Papers can be submitted for publication at the time of their submission to the Wilson award, but they cannot be in the revision process or accepted for publication.
 Winners will be recognized and presented with an award at the annual meeting of the American Anthropological Association and receive a year’s membership in SAFN.

 Applicants to both the undergraduate award and the graduate award must be currently enrolled or enrolled during in the past academic year.
 The text of papers should be no longer than 25 pages, double-spaced and follow AAA style guidelines.
 Winners of both the Undergraduate Christine Wilson Award and the Graduate Christine Wilson Award will receive $500 each.

 Please delete identifying information and submit along with the CWA cover sheet.

-Please submit both documents as an email attachment to: Dr. Amanda Green, SAFN Award Committee (email@example.com).
+Please submit both documents as an email attachment to: Dr. Ryan Adams, SAFN Award Committee (email@example.com).
 Include “Christine Wilson Award” in the subject line.

 Recent Award Winners: